 Most people have a huge overblown image of special operations such as the Navy SEALs.

 Goggins shows that they are more normal than most people would guess.
 They were living rather mainstream, Goggins says, a bit like the “accomplished Harvard” of the military.

 Most of them after BUDs didn’t want to test themselves by starting from zero.
-They’d rather hit the gym to get big instead pushing themselves to the limit.
+They’d rather hit the gym to get big

 The author also implies some racism in the forces, reflecting that people are just people in whichever organization they are -he says he met Michael Jordan in his prime and it was a huge revelation when he realized he was just another human being-.

 David Goggins was not interested in being the “aristocracy of the military”.
 Settling down comfortably was not what he was looking for and that’s why he went into ultra-marathons.

 His stories are quite crazy here and the author encourages the readers to squeeze as much as possible from their day.